-Our primary focus is on the S-invariant subspace (3.3) of the $\Omega{w03}$ cell at Re = 400.
-We initiated 28 equilibrium searches at evenly spaced intervals $\Delta t = 25$ along a trajectory in the unstable manifold of EQ4 that exhibited turbulent dynamics for 800 nondimensionalized time units after leaving the neighborhood of $EQ_4$ and before decaying to laminar flow.
-The solutions are numbered in order of discovery, adjusted so that lower, upper branch solutions are labeled with consecutive numbers. $EQ_0$ is the laminar equilibrium, $\mathrm{EQ}1$ and $\mathrm{EQ}2$ are the Nagata lower and upper branch, and $\mathrm{EQ}4$ is the $\mathbf{u}{\scriptscriptstyle \mathrm{NB}}$ solution reported in GHC.
+Our primary focus is on the S-invariant subspace (3.3) of the $\Omega{\text{GHC}}$ cell at Re = 400.
+We initiated 28 equilibrium searches at evenly spaced intervals $\Delta t = 25$ along a trajectory in the unstable manifold of $\mathrm{EQ}4$ that exhibited turbulent dynamics for 800 nondimensionalized time units after leaving the neighborhood of $EQ_4$ and before decaying to laminar flow.
+Lower, upper branch pairs are labeled with consecutive numbers, and the numbers indicate, as closely as possible, the order of discovery.
+We give a name $EQ_n$ to any distinct solution in the $\Omega{\text{GHC}}$ cell at Re = 400, although many of these solutions can be connected by continuation in Re or wavenumber.
+EQ0 is the laminar equilibrium, EQ1 and EQ2 are the Nagata lower and upper branch, and $EQ_4$ is the $u{\rm NB}$ solution reported in GHC.
 The rest are new.
 Only one of the 28 searches failed to converge onto an equilibrium; the successful searches converged to equilibria with frequencies listed in table 1.
-The higher frequency of occurrence of $EQ_1$ and $EQ_4$ suggests that these are the dynamically most important equilibria in the S-invariant subspace for the $\Omega{\text{wo3}}$ cell at Re = 400.
+The higher frequency of occurrence of $EQ_1$ and $EQ_4$ suggests that these are the dynamically most important equilibria in the S-invariant subspace for the $\Omega{GHC}$ cell at Re = 400.
 Stability eigenvalues of known equilibria are plotted in figure 7.
 Tables of stability eigenvalues and other properties of these solutions are given in Halcrow (2008), while the images, movies and full data sets are available online at channelflow.org.
 All equilibrium solutions have zero spatial-mean pressure gradient, which was imposed in the flow conditions, and, due to their symmetry, zero mean velocity.

-$\mathbf{EQ_1}$ , $\mathbf{EQ_2}$ equilibria.
-This pair of solutions was discovered by Nagata (1990), recomputed by different methods by Clever & Busse (1997) and Waleffe (1998, 2003), and found multiple times in randomly initiated searches as described above.
-The lower branch $\mathbf{EQ_1}$ and the upper branch $\mathbf{EQ_2}$ are born together in a saddle-node bifurcation at $Re \approx 218.5$ .
-Just above bifurcation, the two equilibria are connected by a $\mathbf{EQ_1} \to \mathbf{EQ_2}$ heteroclinic connection, see Halcrow et al. (2008).
+$EQ_1$ , $EQ_2$ equilibria.
+This pair of solutions was discovered by Nagata (1990), recomputed by different methods by Clever & Busse (1992, 1997) and Waleffe (1998, 2003), and found multiple times in searches initiated from turbulent simulation data, as described above.
+The lower branch $EQ_1$ and the upper branch $EQ_2$ are born together in a saddle-node bifurcation at $Re \approx 218.5$ .
+Just above bifurcation, the two equilibria are connected by a EQ1 $\rightarrow$ EQ2 heteroclinic connection, see Halcrow et al. (2009).
 However, at higher values of Re there appears to be no such simple connection.
-The lower branch $\mathbf{EQ_1}$ equilibrium is discussed in detail in Wang et al. (2007).
+The lower branch $EQ_1$ equilibrium is discussed in detail in Wang et al. (2007).
 This equilibrium has a 1-dimensional unstable manifold for a wide range of parameters.
 Its stable manifold appears to provide a partial barrier between the basin of attraction of the laminar state and turbulent states (Schneider et al. 2008).
-The upper branch $\mathbf{EQ_2}$ has an 8-dimensional unstable manifold and a dissipation rate that is higher than the turbulent mean, see figure 8 (a).
-However, within the S-invariant subspace $\mathbf{EQ_2}$ has just one pair of unstable complex eigenvalues.
+The upper branch $EQ_2$ has an 8-dimensional unstable manifold and a dissipation rate that is higher than the turbulent mean, see figure 8 (a).
+However, within the S-invariant subspace $EQ_2$ has just one pair of unstable complex eigenvalues.
 The two-dimensional S-invariant section of its unstable manifold was explored in some detail in GHC.
 It appears to bracket the upper end of turbulence in state space, as illustrated by figure 1.